Skip to main content

 Beyond reassurance, victims need someone to take ownership, explain risks in plain language, and help them preserve their privacy.

-They also need recognition that digital threats can spill over into the physical world - especially in cases involving stalking or coercion.
+They also need recognition that digital threats can spill into the physical world - especially in cases involving stalking or coercion.

 Looking at Risk Before Tools